jj5/kickass-crypto/README.md

 ...and then I figured it would be better to mask my actual data size by padding it to fixed lengths at certain boundaries, so I did that...

-...and I wanted to support rich data which demanded some form of serialization.
+...and then I wanted to support rich data which demanded some form of serialization.
 Initially I was using the PHP [serialize()](https://www.php.net/manual/en/function.serialize.php) function but that was changed later to [json_encode()](https://www.php.net/manual/en/function.json-encode.php).

 The example code didn't indicate anything at all about how to rotate keys in a supported fashion.